|

 They were married for 51 years and, by my count,

-lived in nine different houses all within about five
+lived in at least nine different houses all within about five

 miles of each other.
 At the time of Mildred's death